Necitero/dotfiles/README.md

 ### ⚠️ Security Notes

 Please do NOT upload any SSH keys, environment variables or any other sensitive information.
 This is a reminder to myself, but also to anyone who wants to clone this repo.
+I recommend using the `.zshextra` file for more personal information and not publishing this in any repository